OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 #### On the Payment Gateway

-If the checkout process is performed on an third-party payment gateway, then it may be possible to tamper with the prices between the application and the gateway.
+If the checkout process is performed on a third-party payment gateway, then it may be possible to tamper with the prices between the application and the gateway.

 The transfer to the gateway may be performed using a cross-domain POST to the gateway, as shown in the HTML example below.